 End of Life Policy

-The purpose of this policy is to ensure that the confidentiality, integrity, availability of IT Resources is kept intact by not utilizing, deploying, relying on hardware, software, or firmware in an End of Life (EOL) status where there is no remediation.
+The purpose of this policy is to ensure that the confidentiality, integrity, and availability of IT Resources are kept intact by not utilizing, deploying, relying on hardware, software, or firmware in an End of Life (EOL) status where there is no remediation.